 - Cool at least 10-15 minutes, or until safe to eat, before serving.
 Enjoy!

-I whipped these up this past Sunday and enjoyed them with some nice, hot coffee and a new magazine.
+I whipped this Healthy Pumpkin Pie Muffins Recipe up this past Sunday and enjoyed them with some nice, hot coffee and a new magazine.
 Ahhhhh!
 It was such a lovely start to the day.
 I should probably start waking up earlier every day so I can start each one like that!

 With frozen muffins being so easy to re-heat, I suppose I could actually pull this off.
 “Could” being the key word.
 Not sure I’m willing to give up my sleep, though!